rssarto/wirecard-technical-challenge/README.md

 # wirecard-technical-challenge

 # How to Run the project
-<p>After cloning the project repository please access the project directory and run commands below:</p>
+<p>After cloning the project repository please access the project directory and run the commands below:</p>

 	-> mvn clean package
 	-> java -jar ./target/wirecard-techincal-challenge-0.0.1-SNAPSHOT.jar